Dublin Event Guide » 2008 » August

 Howard Linnane (086 3614787) is – in co-operation with the pub “Russells of Ranelagh” – running a film club.
 The film club shows screenings of Irish short films and feature films for free on the big screen in “Russells” in Ranelagh.

-The next event is – most likely – on Wed 13 Aug at 14:00.
-However, Howard is considering a time change due to the Olympic Games, so please ring him to confirm the time and to find out what the feature film will be.
 (Russells of Ranelagh is on the main street, just down from the Luas station and across from the Triangle, it is the pub with the nice balcony at the front).

 REGULAR WEDNESDAY EVENTS